 Right click on one of the highlighted images and select 'open in camera raw'.

-In camera raw click the 'select all' box at the top left, I apply lens correction, auto white balance and a small saturation boost.
+In camera raw click the 'select all' box at the top left, I apply auto white balance and a small saturation boost (do not apply lens correction here).
 Click done and you will be taken back to Bridge.
-(The camera RAW step isn't essential, but I find the lens correction in camera raw to be a lot better than lens correction in photoshop).

 Now go to the menu bar at the top and select Tools>Photoshop>load files into Photoshop layers.